MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/reference-architecture-relecloud.md

 Today, the billing group has outgrown its current analytics solution.
 The volume of invoices they must analyze has become too large for their on-premises server.
 They have decided to follow the lead of the operations group and modernize their platform in Azure.

-However, analysts in the billing group have a different set of skills than the analysts in the operations group.
+However, analysts in the billing group have different skills than the analysts in the operations group.
 The billing analysts don't want to be constrained to use the same tools chosen by operations.
-The billing group is also in a different part of the organization, and they want to the flexibility to implement the policies and procedures that meet their needs.
+The billing group is also in a different part of the organization, and they want the flexibility to implement the policies and procedures that meet their needs.

 ## Architectural solution